Schuylkill County DUI Lawyer

 No matter the circumstance of your DUI arrest, DUI lawyer Steven Kellis will work to have your charges dropped or reduced.
 If you were arrested for a DUI in Schuylkill County, call The Law Offices of Steven E. Kellis at (215) 543-6566.

-Whether it’s your first DUI charge or your fifth, it’s crucial you have a Schuylkill County DUI attorney by your side.
-Steven Kellis knows and understands Pennsylvania law, and can provide a strong defense in court.
+Whether it’s your first or fifth DUI charge, you must have a Schuylkill County DUI lawyer.
+Steven Kellis knows and understands Pennsylvania law and can provide a strong defense in court.
 Contact him today for a free consultation.

 After you hire a DUI defense attorney, they will begin the discovery process.
 During this period, they will gather and analyze all evidence, from breathalyzer results to statements from the arresting officer.

-The discovery process is crucial in forming a strong defense.
+The discovery process is crucial in forming a solid defense.
 During this phase, your attorney will evaluate all the evidence and determine its efficacy in court.
 Some types of evidence are unallowable; these may be thrown out.
-Other types of evidence, such as results from breathalyzer or chemical tests, may not have been collected or conducted properly by the arresting officer.
+Other types of evidence, such as results from a breathalyzer or chemical tests, may not have been collected or conducted correctly by the arresting officer.

 Other reasons why your DUI case may be thrown out include:

 • Lack of reasonable suspicion – A police officer must have a valid reason for pulling someone over.
-The officer must observe firsthand that the driver made a traffic violation in order to pull them over.
-If the officer fails to follow this and other procedures, the case against you may be thrown out on lack of reasonable suspicion.
+The officer must observe firsthand that the driver violated traffic to pull them over.
+If the officer fails to follow this and other procedures, the case against you may be dismissed for lack of reasonable suspicion.

 • Unlawful arrest – Police officers must follow legal protocol during an arrest.
-The officer must have probable cause and must communicate the arrested party’s rights.
-If they do not follow these procedures, your case may be thrown out on the grounds of unlawful arrest.
+The officer must have probable cause and communicate the arrested party’s rights.
+If they do not follow these procedures, your case may be thrown out for unlawful arrest.

-Your Schuylkill County DUI attorney will file all necessary motions to have improperly-gathered evidence suppressed or thrown out, if applicable, and will begin mounting your defense based on their own evidence.
+Your Schuylkill County DUI lawyer will file all necessary motions to have improperly gathered evidence suppressed or thrown out, if applicable, and will begin mounting your defense based on their evidence.

-To resolve your case, you will need to either fight the charges in court or enter a plea agreement.
+You must fight the charges in court or enter a plea agreement to resolve your case.
 After your attorney reviews all the evidence, they will advise the best course of action for your unique case.
-It’s important to consider all of your options, as a DUI conviction could have a serious impact on your life.
+It’s important to consider all of your options, as a DUI conviction could have a severe impact on your life.

 Contact a Schuylkill County DUI Lawyer Today